cleaner-bot/website/docs/features.md

 You can use the [/rules banwave](commands.md#rules-banwave) command to ban everyone who triggered a rule in the last hour.

+## Automatic slow mode

+The slow mode of a channel is automatically adjusted depending on the volume of incoming messages.

+More messages = higher slow mode

+If the slow mode is above 10 seconds or if the `MANAGE_CHANNELS` permission is missing, it won't be automatically adjusted.

 ## Phishing Prevention